rems-project/cn-tutorial/src/tutorial.md

 **Init point.** Insert CN `assert(false)` statements in different statement positions of `init_point` and check how the available resources evolve.

-## TODO: Data structures
+**Transpose (again).** Recreate the transpose function from before, now using the swap function verified earlier (for `struct upoint`, with unsigned member values).

+include_example(exercises/transpose2.c)

-### TODO: Linked lists
+## TODO: Datastructures and resource predicates: linked lists

-Introduce a C linked list example.
-Introduce **resource predicates**, for encoding ownership patterns for recursive datastructures.
+C linked list example.
+This requires a different ownership pattern from before because the structure is recursive.
+Introduce **resource predicates** for ownership of recursive datastructures.

-Example of CN linked list resource predicate without output (ignore `void` return).
-Verify safety of (some?) list manipulating functions?
+Example of CN linked list resource predicate without output ("ignore `void` return").
+Verify safety of some simple list manipulating functions?
+List length?

-Verify safety of list cons.
+List by freeing all elements (HLMC).

+CN's **resource inference for resource predicates** unfolds resource predicates automatically as new information is learned about the inputs.
+Show with an example, ideally where this unfolding is not available at first, but then works after branching on whether the input pointer is null.

-Maybe show **manual case splitting**
+Maybe also show **manual case splitting**?

 ### TODO: CN datatypes and logical functions

-For going beyond safety there needs to be a way to refer to the data represented in memory.
+For going beyond safety proofs there needs to be a way to refer to the data represented in memory.
+User-defined resource predicates have user-defined outputs that return information derived from inputs and owned memory.
+For instance, resource predicate that returns length or sum of the list as output (VeriFast?).

-Define CN list **datatype**.

-User-defined resource predicates can have **outputs** other than void: modify linked list predicate to output the represented list.
+We need a way to talk about recursive data in specifications.
+Define CN list **datatype** and **CN pattern matching**.
+Modify linked list predicate to output the represented list.

-Re-verify C implementation of list cons, now with trivial functional specification.
+Verify C implementations of list nil, cons, head, tail, with functional specification (HLMC?).
+(For the following: HLMC linked list library?)

-For more complicated functions there needs to be a way to express operations on lists in the specifications: introduce **(recursive) specification functions** and **CN pattern matching**.
+For more complicated operations there needs to be a way to express recursive definitions on lists: introduce **(recursive) specification functions** .

-Verify functional properties of some simple list manipulating function(s).
-(List append, zero'ing out a list, summing all the values, computing the length of a list?)
+Define CN list append, zero'ing out a list.
+Summing all the values and computing the length of a list?
+(VeriFast) -- so far without matching C functions.

-### TODO: Function unfolding and lemmata

-Recursive specification functions cannot be handled automatically in verification.
+Recursive CN functions cannot be handled automatically in proof.
 CN only knows f(args) = f(args') when args = args' for recursive functions, nothing else.

 Show list append example, written as recursive C function, where **unfold** is used to unfold the definition of a recursive specification function to verify the example.
+Do the same for zeroing out, summing up the values, counting the list.

+In all cases the C function should have a recursive structure matching the CN logical function, so unfolding works well.

+### TODO: Loops, loop invariants, lemmata

 Alternative formulation of list append using a while loop.
+This requires a loop invariant to give a specification for the list: basically the same as function precondition, more variables are in scope and function arguments are mutable.

+To phrase the specification we need a predicate for partial linked lists/linked list segments.
+Verify list append safey without functional correctness; maybe other examples.

-Now unfold does not work, because the shape of the loop does not align nicely with the recursion of the specification function.
+When we move to functional correctness we'll find that often `unfold` does not work, because the shape of the loop does not align nicely with the recursion of the specification function.

-When inductive reasoning is required **users specify and apply lemmata**.
-Apply that to the example.
-(There's also the option of VeriFast-style C programs as proofs.)
+Instead, inductive reasoning is required, and we need to **specify and apply lemmata**.
+Apply that to the append example.
+(There's also the option of VeriFast-style C programs as proofs?)

-## TODO: Loops and loop invariants

-Some example that involves loops and requires loop invariants, but not yet resource predicates or iterated resources.
-Perhaps deleting a list by freeing all elements.

-CN's **resource inference for resource predicates** unfolds resource predicates automatically as new information is learned about the inputs.
-Show with an example, ideally where this unfolding is not available at first, but then works after branching on whether the input pointer is null.
+### TODO: Binary trees?

 ## TODO: Iterated resources and quantified constraints

-Point aliasing and CN's handling of this?
+CN computed pointers and aliasing?

 Now move to arrays, and explain **iterated resources**, using just Owned.

 Verify safety of some simple example program that loops over an array.
 Specify the ownership using iterated resources.
 CN rejects the program; fix by adding `extract`.

 Verify a functional property of the same code.
-The **output of an iterated resource** here is a map from indices to values.
+The **output of an iterated resource** is a map from indices to values.

 Proving functional properties of arrays may require specifying properties that all values of an array have: **logical quantifiers**.